 A lot of people I’ve offered productivity advice to spend hours a day on email.
 It’s not uncommon for people to tell me their job is moving email around.
 That’s how the modern office works right?
 While many of these people hate email, it’s not within their control (or mine) to change how the organization works.
-Instead I help them look at what is within their control — the time of day they invest in email.
+Instead, I help them look at what is within their control — the time of day they invest in an email.
 I’ve discovered most people use some of their most productive and high-energy time on … email.
-That means that some of our best mental energy is being used on the low value add task of email.
+That means that some of our best mental energy is being used on the low value-add task of email.
 A simple change to schedule “doing email” for times when we have less energy makes a world of difference to both productivity and happiness.

 Being more productive isn’t always about doing more, it’s about being more conscious about what you work on and putting your energy into the two or three things that will really make a difference.